iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 BDT Performance
 ---------------------------------------------------------------
-We can first qualitatively compare the top mass reconstruction by the trijet combination method and the BDT method by comparing their distributions to the truth top mass reconstruction distribution:
+We can first qualitatively compare the top mass reconstruction by the trijet combination method and the BDT method by comparing their distributions to the truth top mass reconstruction distribution.
+The events considered here are those in which it is possible to correctly reconstruct all jet-parton assignments in the leading four jets.

 .. image:: images/topmassreconstruction.png
   :width: 80%